The name of the Association shall be “Louisiana Sporting Clays

 joint request of any three directors.
 Such request will contain the

-meetings.
-Written notice of such meetings shall be given by the
+these meetings.
+Written or electronic notice of such meetings shall be

-board shall constitute a quorum for the transaction of the business for
+constitute a quorum for the transaction of the business for either a

-vice-president from any meeting, the member directors present shall elect a
+meeting, the member directors present shall elect a chairman for the

-chairman for the meeting by majority vote.
-The chairman shall preside with
+meeting by majority vote.
+The chairman shall preside with full

 membership of any and all actions taken.

-regular or special meetings shall be determined by majority vote of the
+special meetings shall be determined by majority vote of the directors

-directors present, except that a change to the constitution or by-laws
+present, except that a change to the constitution or by-laws requires a

-the state delegates/representatives on the board of the NSCA shall have one
+delegates/representatives on the board of the NSCA shall have one vote

 break a tie.